symfony/symfony-docs/security/access_control.rst

                 ->roles(['ROLE_USER_IP'])
                 ->ips(['127.0.0.1', '::1', '%env(TRUSTED_IPS)%'])
             ;

+            // Request matchers can be used to define access control rules
+            $security->accessControl()
+                ->roles(['ROLE_USER'])
+                ->requestMatcher('App\Security\RequestMatcher\MyRequestMatcher')
+            ;
         };

+.. versionadded:: 6.1

+    Support for access control rule definition based on a RequestMatcher was introduced in Symfony 6.1.

 For each incoming request, Symfony will decide which ``access_control`` to use based on the URI, the client's IP address, the incoming host name,